Ombre Shading $750

-- If you have previous eyebrows tattooed , PLEASE CALL (619) 636-5490 a clear photo of your brows and get an approval BEFORE booking an appointment.
-If you fail to do so, I will refuse service and your deposit will be forfeited because not all previous tattoo from other artist can be fixed or covered.
+- If you have previous eyebrows tattooed, PLEASE CALL (619) 636-5490 for a clear photo of your brows and get approval BEFORE booking an appointment.
+If you fail to do so, I will refuse service and your deposit will be forfeited because not all previous tattoos from another artist can be fixed or covered.

 - PRICES ARE SUBJECT TO CHANGE WITHOUT NOTICE.

 - We reserve the right to refuse service to anyone.